Eriq La Salle: Career

 At the time of his graduation from NYU, La Salle was cast in Joseph Papp's Shakespeare in the Park production of Henry V. Soon after, he found continuous acting work on Broadway, off-Broadway, and on several daytime TV dramas including One Life to Live, where he played the reporter Mike Rivers.

-In 1988, La Salle co-starred as the oily Darryl Jenks in the Eddie Murphy movie Coming to America.
+In 1988, La Salle co-starred as Darryl Jenks in the Eddie Murphy movie Coming to America.

 In 1994, the medical drama ER premiered on NBC with La Salle starring as Dr. Peter Benton.
 He held the role until leaving during the eighth season.
 He returned to ER for three episodes during its 15th and final season, including an uncredited appearance as himself in the opening of "Heal Thyself" to tell the audience of the death of the show's creator Michael Crichton.
 During season 15, he returned to direct an episode.

 On January 31, 2003, he made a cameo appearance in Biker Boyz as Slick Will, a mechanic.
 He played a Jamaican gangster in the independent film Johnny Was opposite Vinnie Jones, Samantha Mumba, Lennox Lewis, and Roger Daltrey.
-La Salle lived in Belfast, for four weeks while filming the movie, which he supported at the premiere of the film during the 2006 American Black Film Festival in Miami.
+La Salle lived in Belfast for four weeks while filming the movie, which he supported at the premiere of the film during the 2006 American Black Film Festival in Miami.

 La Salle starred in the Hallmark Channel original movie, Relative Stranger, which premiered on March 14, 2009.
-Also in the movie was Cicely Tyson, as well as La Salle's former ER castmates Michael Michele (Dr. Cleo Finch) and Michael Beach (Al Boulet).
+Also in the movie were Cicely Tyson and La Salle's former ER castmates Michael Michele (Dr. Cleo Finch) and Michael Beach (Al Boulet).

 In 2010, La Salle played the United Nations Secretary General in the series finale of 24, and guest-starred in an episode of Covert Affairs in August of the same year.
 In 2011, he played two recurring roles: first as a Caribbean community leader who rallied against the product Rasta Monsta in HBO's How to Make it in America, the second as the neuropsychiatrist E-Mo in CBS' A Gifted Man.

-In 1996, La Salle began his directoral career with his debut in the HBO made-for-TV movie Rebound: The Legend of Earl "The Goat" Manigault, starring Don Cheadle, James Earl Jones and Forest Whitaker.
+In 1996, La Salle began his directorial career with his debut in the HBO made-for-TV movie Rebound: The Legend of Earl "The Goat" Manigault, starring Don Cheadle, James Earl Jones and Forest Whitaker.
 Shortly after that, La Salle directed the pilot for Soul Food: The Series on Showtime.